-Unit 1: Key Developments in US Film Written examination - 1 hour 30 minutes (35%)
+Unit 1: Key Developments in US Film

 Unit 2: Global Film

 Unit 3: Film Production Coursework (30%)

 Mathematics

 GCSE Mathematics

 This GCSE course places great emphasis on problem-solving, functionality and mathematical thinking.
 Some questions will be set in real-world contexts; for instance, decorating a room, designing a garden or perhaps paying an employee.
 Students must be able to communicate the mathematics they have applied.
 This may involve giving a reason for an answer, correctly setting out a proof, or accurately marking up a statistical diagram.